Gemini Runner

 The runner invokes:

-gemini -p --output-format stream-json --model <model> <prompt>
+gemini -p --output-format stream-json --model <model> --prompt=<prompt>

 Flags:

--p— non-interactive (print mode)--output-format stream-json— JSONL output--model <model>— optional, from config or/configoverride--resume <session_id>— when resuming a session--approval-mode <mode>— optional, passed frompermission_moderun option (see limitation below)
+-p— non-interactive (print mode)--output-format stream-json— JSONL output--model <model>— optional, from config or/configoverride--prompt=<value>— prompt bound directly to flag (prevents injection when prompt starts with-)--resume <session_id>— when resuming a session--approval-mode <mode>— defaults toyolo(full access) when no override is set; configurable via/configorpermission_moderun option

 Config additions